| || |

 In 1980, NJ TRANSIT purchased Transport of New Jersey, the State's largest private bus company at that time.
 Between 1981-85, the services of several other bus companies were incorporated into NJ TRANSIT Bus Operations, Inc. On January 1, 1983, a second subsidiary, NJ TRANSIT Rail Operations, Inc. was launched to assume operations of commuter rail in the State after Congress ordered Consolidated Rail Corporation (Conrail) to cease its passenger operations.
 A third subsidiary, NJ TRANSIT Mercer, Inc., was established in 1984 when the agency assumed operation of bus service in the Trenton/Mercer County area.
 In 1992, following a full reorganization, all three subsidiaries were unified and operations were significantly streamlined.

-As stakeholders in NJ TRANSIT, State residents are represented by a seven member Board of Directors, appointed by the Governor.
-Four members are from the general public and three are State officials.
+As stakeholders in NJ TRANSIT, State residents are represented by an eight member Board of Directors, appointed by the Governor.
+Seven members are voting members; four members are from the general public and three are State officials.
+One non-voting member is recommended by the labor organization representing the plurality of the employees.
 The agency is structured to encourage broad public participation in the formation of transit policy for the State.
 NJ TRANSIT's board meets monthly at NJ TRANSIT headquarters in Newark.
 The Governor can override board actions by vetoing the board meeting's minutes.